 Hey Reb! and “Rebels” Nickname

-Today, Hey Reb! — UNLV's mascot — delights throngs of Rebels fans, but the modern mountain man evolved from the university's first official Rebel mascot, Beauregard.
+Today, Hey Reb! — UNLV's mascot — delights throngs of Rebels fans, but the modern mountain man wasn't the university's first official Rebel mascot.
+Read about how Hey Reb! was designed specifically to be a figure the entire UNLV community could embrace and rally around.
 Mascot and Nickname History »

 Get in the spirit and listen to Win With the Rebels.